There are 1,413 names matching your criteria.

 From the name of a town in Derbyshire, derived from Old English meaning "Abba's island".

 ACKER German, English

-Denoted a person who lived near a field, derived from Middle English acker
+Denoted a person who lived near a field, derived from Middle English aker

-Habitational name for someone who lived in a place named Ainsworth near Manchester, from the Old English given name Ægen
+Habitational name for a person from the village of Ainsworth near Manchester, itself from the Old English given name Ægen

 Occupational name for a chest maker, from Middle English arc